juankost/legal-assistant-bot/work-progress.md

 1.  **Website Scraping & Metadata Extraction:**

-    - (1 day) Create a metadata.csv file with the following columns: Category, Subcategory, Title, Text, Valid From, Valid To.
+    - [x] (1 day) Create a metadata.csv file with the following columns: Category, Subcategory, URL, Title, Text, Valid From, Valid To.
 Save the metadata.csv file in the data/raw folder.
-    - (1 day) Download the PDFs and save them in the data/raw folder.
+    - [x] (1 day) Download the PDFs and save them in the data/raw folder.
 Add the path to each file to the metadata.csv file
     - (2 days) Use an LLM to infer the validity period of the agreement based on the text of the agreement.
-    - (1 day) Test using browser-use library to scrape the data --> It sucks so FAR!
+    - [x] (1 day) Test using browser-use library to scrape the data --> It sucks so FAR!

 2.  **PDF Conversion & Chunking:**